papicella/elastic-customer-api-rest/README.md

 This GitHub demo is a Spring Boot application which accesses relational database with Spring Data JPA through a hypermedia-based RESTful front end.
 You can use the repo instructions to deploy to K8s and inject automatically an Elastic Agent for APM Monitoring with Elastic Observability.

-There is no code changes required simply use an Init Container on K8s to instrument your application on Elastic APM server as shown by this GitHub repo below.
+There is no code changes required simply use an Init Container on K8s to instrument your application on Elastic APM server as shown by this steps below.

 ## Prerequisites